The Most Important Relationship a Teenager Can Have

 July 31, 2018

 The number of selfies your teenager is taking is not likely indicative of a robust and healthy sense of self-esteem.
 The action could actually be self-harming.
 Are you watching from the sideline as your child starts to spend more time in front of the mirror and in front of their own smart phone camera?
 Do you notice that their mood and overall happiness is negatively affected by the increase in those activities?
-These cues may be serious signs that their self-esteem could be in danger.
+The behavior could be signaling that their self-esteem is in danger.
 The most important relationship a teen can have is with themselves.